google/earthengine-community/tutorials/Yearwise-Zonal-Statistic-of-Vegetation-Index/index.md

 // return feature with new properties return newfeat
 ```
-At last, user can define a new parameter to map over `NDVIstat` function by passing the `polygon` as a feature dataset.
+At last, user can define a new parameter to map over `EVIstat` function by passing the `polygon` as a feature dataset.

 ```
 var result = poly.map(EVIstat);